-- 149. In direct violation of Section 2, SB 90: (1) restricts the availability of secure drop boxes for early voting (the Secure Drop Box Restriction); (2) requires that voters provide state identification or the last four digits of their Social Security number in order to request a vote-by-mail ballot (the Vote-By-Mail Application Restriction); and (3) prohibits Plaintiffs Florida Rising Together, Faith in Florida, Equal Ground, UnidosUS, Hispanic Federation and other civic and religious organizations from providing food, water, and other necessities to voters within the no-solicitation zone surrounding polling places (the Line Warming Restriction). - 150.
-SB 90 violates Section 2 of the Voting Rights Act because these provisions were adopted for the purpose of denying voters of color full and equal access to the political process. - 151.
-These provisions would violate Section 2 even in the absence of discriminatory intent, because, by their discriminatory impact, they will "result in a denial or abridgement" of the right of voters of color to vote and to participate equally in the democratic process.
+- 167. In direct violation of Section 2, SB 90: (1) restricts the availability of secure drop boxes for early voting (the Secure Drop Box Restriction); (2) requires that voters provide state identification or the last four digits of their Social Security number in order to request a vote-by-mail ballot (the Vote-By-Mail Application Restriction); (3) imposes fines on third-party voter registration organizations unable to rapidly deliver registration forms to registrants? home counties (the Voter Registration Delivery Restriction); and (4) prohibits Plaintiffs Florida Rising Together, Faith in Florida, Equal Ground, UnidosUS, Hispanic Federation, Poder Latinx, Sant La, Mi Familia Vota Education Fund, and other civic and religious organizations from providing food, water, language assistance, and other necessities to voters within the no-solicitation zone surrounding polling places (the Line Warming Restriction). - 168.
+SB 90 violates Section 2 of the Voting Rights Act because these provisions were adopted for the purpose of denying voters of color full and equal access to the political process. - 169.
+Each of these provisions would violate Section 2 even in the absence of discriminatory intent, because, by their discriminatory impact, they will "result in a denial or abridgement" of the right of voters of color to vote and to participate equally in the democratic process.

-- 152. A voting qualification, prerequisite, practice, or procedure violates Section 2 "if, based on the totality of circumstances," election processes "are not equally open to participation" by protected classes of citizens, in that they "have less opportunity than other members of the electorate to participate in the political process and to elect representatives of their choice."
-52 U.S.C. § 10301(b). - 153.
-SB 90 violates Section 2 of the Voting Rights Act because, given the "totality of circumstances," including the long history of racial discrimination in Florida, the challenged provisions, individually and cumulatively, will disproportionately deny voters of color, including Black and Latino voters, an equal opportunity to participate in the political process and to elect representatives of their choice.
+170. A voting qualification, prerequisite, practice, or procedure violates Section 2 "if, based on the totality of circumstances," election processes "are not equally open to participation" by protected classes of citizens, in that they "have less opportunity than other members of the electorate to participate in the political process and to elect representatives of their choice."
+52 U.S.C. § 10301(b).

+171. SB 90 violates Section 2 of the Voting Rights Act because, given the "totality of circumstances," including the long history of racial discrimination in Florida, the known and reasonably foresceable discriminatory impact of the challenged law on Black and Latino persons, the size of the unequal burden of the challenged law on Black and Latino voters, the degree to which the law departs from historical standard practices, the statute's legislative history (including the specific sequence of events leading up to passage and the significant procedural and substantive departures from standard legislative practice), the rejection of less discriminatory alternatives, and the contemporaneous statements of key legislators, including the tenuous and pretextual nature of their stated justifications for the legislation, the challenged provisions, individually and cumulatively, will disproportionately deny voters of color, including Black and Latino voters, an equal opportunity to participate in the political process and to elect representatives of their choice.

-154. The members of the Supervisor Defendant Class are charged with the - 154.
-The members of the Supervisor Defendant Class are charged with the implementation and enforcement of the Secure Drop Box Restriction, the Vote-by-Mail Application Restriction, and the Line Warming Restriction, and Defendant Lee is charged with enforcement of the Secure Drop Box Restriction through the assessment of fines against Supervisors who violate it.
-Accordingly, the Supervisor Defendant Class must be enjoined from implementing or enforcing the challenged restrictions, and Defendant Lee must be enjoined from assessing fines for violation of the Secure Drop Box Restriction.
+172. The Supervisor Defendants are charged with the implementation and enforcement of the Secure Drop Box Restriction, the Vote-by-Mail Application Restriction, and the Line Warming Restriction, and Defendant Lee is charged with enforcement of the Secure Drop Box Restriction and the Voter Registration Delivery Restriction through the assessment of fines against Supervisors who violate the Secure Drop Box Restriction and referral of organizations that violate the Voter Registration Delivery Restriction to the Attorney General for enforcement.
+Accordingly, the Supervisor Defendants must be enjoined from implementing or enforcing the challenged restrictions, and Defendant Lee must be enjoined from assessing fines for violations of the Secure Drop Box Restriction and referring violations of the Voter Registration Delivery Restriction to the Attorney General.